Fumika0523/FrontEnd_MovieStation_11-09-2024/README.md

 phone no: 100100

 <!-- ISSUE -->
-1. Unable to add the New Movie >>> Error is not showing ? - clear <<< Change it to red color
+1. Unable to add the New Movie >>> Error is not showing ? - clear <<< Change it to red color <<DONE>>
-2. "The cart is empty" is not showing.
+2. "The cart is empty" is not showing. <<DONE>>
 3. Unable to add the movie to the cart
 4. Unable to load a ALL Movies in 1 time, (have to refresh several times) -- clear
-5. NavBar when you click the button it should close automatically. same function call << << DONE
+5. NavBar when you click the button it should close automatically. same function call <<DONE>>
+6. WHen you click all enquiries, the table doesnt show first
+7. enquiry table is not mobile responsive